obajaber/obajaber.github.io/_pages/about.md

 News
 ======
+* (Sep 2024) I have been selected for the 2024 Davenport Leadership Fellowship
 * (Apr 2024) I received a travel grant to attend [IEEE S&P 2024](https://sp2024.ieee-security.org/)
 * (Mar 2024) I will serve on the Poster Program Committee of [IEEE S&P 2024](https://sp2024.ieee-security.org/cfposters.html)
 * (Jan 2024) I will serve as a student organizer in the inaugural [DMV Security Workshop 2024](https://dmv-sec-workshop.github.io/)